Alberta’s location advantage

 Alberta’s CCUS regulatory framework requires careful site selection, numerous approvals, rigorous monitoring and reporting requirements, and public involvement processes.

-Alberta also created the Post-Closure Stewardship Fund that carbon sequestration operators pay into to offset costs associated with the long-term monitoring and maintenance of sequestration site assessments for monitoring and closure plans.
+Alberta also created the Post-Closure Stewardship Fund that carbon sequestration operators pay into to offset costs associated with the long-term monitoring and maintenance of the site.

 Carbon regulatory framework

-In Alberta, carbon capture and storage projects are eligible to generate offset credits under Alberta’s carbon regulation – Technology Innovation and Emissions Reduction (TIER).
+In Alberta, CCS projects are eligible to generate offset credits under Alberta’s carbon regulation – Technology Innovation and Emissions Reduction (TIER).
 TIER provides the quantification protocol for CO2 capture and permanent storage in deep saline aquifers.

-The regulation was amended in December 2022 to further enhance the support for CCS deployment.
-CCUS Credits – Sequestration credits and capture recognition tonnes are established as new instruments.
+The regulation was amended in December 2022 to further enhance the support for CCS deployment by establishing two new types of CCUS Credits – Sequestration credits and capture recognition tonnes.

 - Sequestration credits enable recognition under the Clean Fuel Regulations.